stacks-network/docs/guides-and-tutorials/sbtc/best_practices_for_running_an_sbtc_signer.md

 observability.
 {% endhint %}

-- Retain at least 1 days of logs for both the sBTC Signer, the Stacks node, the Bitcoin node.
+- Retain at least 1 day of logs for both the sBTC Signer, the Stacks node, and the Bitcoin node.

 ### Downstream components